naz-bu/us-governors-party-education/README.md

 Education level was used as the main explanatory variable, while political party affiliation was used as the outcome of interest.
 All variables were coded consistently across observations.

+Analysis
+The analysis was conducted using R. The script includes:

+Importing the dataset

+Cleaning and formatting variables

+Descriptive statistics summarizing education levels and party affiliation

+Appropriate statistical analysis to examine the relationship between education level and political party affiliation

+Visualizations to aid interpretation of results

+All analysis steps are clearly labeled in the script.

+Output

+Running the script produces summary statistics and visualizations that display patterns between governors’ education levels and their political party affiliations.
+All results are generated directly from the provided code and data.

+Software Requirements

+R
+Required packages are loaded directly within the script

+Required packages are loaded directly within the script